ccescobar/Pwsh-SecurityHeaders/README.md

 ## Usage

-By default, this works by taking either a single site or a file containing a list of sites separated by newlines
+By default, this works by taking either a single site or a file containing a list of sites separated by newlines.

 ```powershell
 # Single Site